ejjarder/ExData_Plotting1/README.md

 ## Results

 These are the reference and submitted plots compared side by side.
-Note that the reference plots are 504x504 pixels, while the generated plots are 480x480 pixels.
+Note that the reference plots are 504x504 pixels, while the submitted plots are 480x480 pixels as that is the requirement.

 ### Plot 1